Subclass 482 — Skills in Demand visa

 Transition from 482 to 186 (PR)

-For workers who have been on a 482 for the required qualifying period with their sponsor, the next step is 186 via the Temporary Residence Transition stream.
-See the 186 Visa Guide for the PR stage.
+For workers who have been in the nominated occupation for 2 years with an approved sponsor, the next step is 186 via the Temporary Residence Transition stream.
+See the dedicated 482 → 186 PR pathway page, or the full 186 Visa Guide for the PR stage.

 Migration agents needing documents-only support